 Ground flaxseed is called flaxseed meal.
 Flaxseed should be ground only when needed to prevent it from going rancid and losing its nutrient value.
 It is at its optimum nutrient value when freshly ground.

-Flaxseed meal imparts a rich nutty flavor to the added foods.
+Flaxseed meal imparts a rich nutty flavour to the added foods.
 It is a better and healthier option than flaxseed oil.
 It can be ground to the desired consistency.

 Flaxseed Oil vs Fish Oil Debate

 This debate about flaxseed oil being better than fish oil and vice versa is quite old.
 According to some flaxseed oil is better while according to others fish oil scores in this respect.

 Flaxseed oil contains ALA which is a precursor to EPA & DHA and the body has to convert the ALA to EPA & DHA.